 One of the main focuses of Convertkit is to automate the process of connecting with new potential subscribers and nurturing them into customers.
 It also has a visual automation builder which allows you to create complex automation flows without coding.
 It also includes tools for managing affiliate relationships and providing exclusive content to paying subscribers.

-ConvertKit's pricing model
+What is ConvertKit's pricing model?

 For new creators, ConvertKit is free for up to 300 subscribers.
 For creators with growing audiences, ConvertKit costs from $15/month or $108/year, again for up to 300 subscribers, but also with access to email sequences, automation builders and third-party integrations plus an additional team member.